 With so many options available, including acupuncture, one should discuss the symptoms and issues of PMS with an acupuncture physician.
 They are specially trained to prescribe the proper herbs and treatments to alleviate the symptoms of PMS.

-At our wellness center serving Margate, Coconut Creek and Coral Springs, Dr. Dongfeng Zhou specializes in the treatment of PMS using acupuncture and Chinese herbs.
-Schedule a free consultation with her today to learn more.
+At our wellness center serving Margate, Coconut Creek and Coral Springs, our acupuncture physicians have had much success in the treatment of PMS using acupuncture and Chinese herbs.
+Schedule a free consultation today to learn more.